Anti-Money Laundering Policy & Procedures

 Terrorist financing may not involve the proceeds of criminal conduct, but rather an attempt to conceal either the origin of the funds or their intended use, which could be for criminal purposes.
 Legitimate sources of funds are a key difference between terrorist financiers and traditional criminal organizations.
 In addition to charitable donations, legitimate sources include foreign government sponsors, business ownership and personal employment.
 Although the motivation differs between traditional money launderers and terrorist financiers, the actual methods used to fund terrorist operations can be the same as or similar to methods used by other criminals to launder funds.
 Funding for terrorist attacks does not always require large sums of money and the associated transactions may not be complex.

 Our anti-money laundering (AML) policies, procedures and internal controls are designed to facilitate compliance with Bank Secrecy Act (BSA) regulations and FINRA rules and will be reviewed and updated on a regular basis to ensure appropriate policies, procedures and internal controls are in place to account for both changes in regulations and changes in our business.
-The provisions of this policy will apply to all directors, officers and employees of the MIRWORK and its subsidiaries worldwide.
-In addition, the MIRWORK will require independent third parties who represent the MIRWORK (such as agents, consultants, and contractors) to conduct themselves in a manner consistent with this Policy Statement.
+The provisions of this policy will apply to all directors, officers and employees of the SEOSPRINT and its subsidiaries worldwide.
+In addition, the SEOSPRINT will require independent third parties who represent the SEOSPRINT (such as agents, consultants, and contractors) to conduct themselves in a manner consistent with this Policy Statement.

 Penalties & Fines